dkallen78/math-trainer/logBlog.md

 I'm starting to put together the v0.3 into a usable program.
 It's not "functional" but there are some buttons you can press and you can start to get an idea of how it's going to be different.
 The big thing is you'll only be working on three skills at a time instead of up to seven, so that should make the sessions shorter.

+## Update 2023-03-08

+### 23:00

+Version 0.3 has a rough functionality.
+Since I had been away from this project for around a year before coming back, I'm trying to understand what I did before by putting the pieces back together as I need them.
+That's making everything go slow.
+And what I have now is kind of janky and it needs some basic commenting which I'll do tomorrow.